custom-components/ble_monitor/README.md

       encryption_key: '217C568CF5D22808DA20181502D84C1B'
 ```

+### Deleting devices and sensors

+Removing devices can be done by removing the corresponding lines in your `configuration.yaml`.
+In the UI, you can delete devices by typing `-` in the `MAC address` field.
+Note that if the [discovery](#discovery) option is set to `True` is will be discovered automatically again.

+Unfortunately, old devices and sensor entities are not entirely deleted by this, they will still be visible, but will be `unavailable` after a restart.
+The same applies for changing a name of an existing device, the devices and sensor entities with the old name will still remain visible, but with an `unavailable` state after a restart.
+To completely remove these left overs, follow the following steps.

+**1. Remove old entities**

+First, delete the old entities, by going to **configuration**, **integrations** and selecting **devices** in the BLE monitor tile.
+Select the old device and select each sensor, to delete it manually.
+If the delete button isn't visible, you will have to restart Home Assistant to unload the entities.
+Make sure all sensor entities are deleted before going to the next step.

+**2. Remove old devices**

+Unfortunately, Home Assistant doesn't have an delete option to remove the old device.
+To overcome this problem, we have created a `service` to help you solve this.
+Go to **developer tools**, **services** and select the `ble_monitor.cleanup_entries` service.
+Click on **Call service** and the device should be gone.
+If not, you probably haven't deleted all sensor entities (go to step 1).

 ## FREQUENTLY ASKED QUESTIONS

 Still having questions or issues?
 Please first have a look on our [Frequently Asked Questions (FAQ) page](faq.md) to see if your question is already answered.
 There are some useful tips also.